usnistgov/MATS/docs/source/Generating Parameter Line lists.rst

 Set-Up Variables for Line list
 ------------------------------
+To select the relevant information from HITRAN you will need to provide:

+* table name (str)
-To generate a line list you will need to provide a tablename (str), an array containing the global isotope numbers of the molecules/isotopes that you are interested in, the minimum and maximum wavenumbers, and the minimum line intensity of interested.
-The example below would generate a HITRAN table named 'CO' that contains the all CO isotopes and the most abundant CO2 isotope in the spectral region between 6200 and 6500 cm-1 that have line intensities greater than 1e-30.
+* an array containing the global isotope numbers of the molecules/isotopes of interest
+* the minimum and maximum wavenumbers
+* the minimum line intensity of interest

+The example below would generate a HITRAN table named 'CO' that contains all CO isotopes and the most abundant CO2 isotope in the spectral region between 6200 and 6500 cm-1 that have line intensities greater than 1e-30.

 .. code:: ipython3